 What a Credit Union Can Offer

-Unlike retail banks, credit unions are owned by their members so they are more focused on delivering customer service and offering a basic set of financial products.
+Unlike retail banks, credit unions are owned by their members so they are more focused on delivering a customer focus service and offering a basic set of financial products.

 If you’re just looking for the basics – namely, a checking account, savings account, and maybe a home loan or auto loan, a credit union can satisfy your needs.
 If you prefer to support local businesses, you might also prefer to bank with a credit union in your area out of principle.